Margalla Avenue: History

+Approval and Construction

 The project was planned in 2006 during the Pervez Musharraf regime as an alternative to the Srinagar Highway and the future new Islamabad Airport.
 The project remained pending until it regained importance during the Yusuf Raza Gillani government due to the new Islamabad International Airport.
 The project was finally started in 2012 with the cost of Rs.
 744 million, with the completion deadline of June 2013.
 However, the project stalled since the Capital Development Authority (CDA) could not acquire land for the project for various reasons; for example, a century-old graveyard at Shah Allah Ditta village lay on the proposed route, and the locals of the village protested against it.

 In 2014, CDA announced an alternative plane to divert the road from the northern part of Shah Allah Ditta instead of its south.
 Reportedly 40% of the work was completed by 2014.
 However, the 2.4 km-patch passing through Shah Allah Ditta graveyard hung in the balance as the village's residents refused to vacate it.

 However, till 2019 only 51% of the project was completed due to conflicts between contractor and CDA.
 The contractor pleaded that land clearance was the responsibility of CDA, while CDA maintained the contract was cancelled before this due to some technical reasons.
 The court ruled in favor of the contractor and fined Rs.
 170 million to CDA, which was challenged in the Islamabad High Court.
 In January 2020, CDA formed a committee to resolve the out of court settlement of outstanding with the contractor and find some viable solution to restart the project.
 Eventually, Prime Minister Imran Khan performed groundbreaking of the project on 19 April 2021.

 On 20 June 2023, the road was finally inaugurated by Prime Minister Shehbaz Sharif.

 In August 2023, the CDA approved the construction of a new 3.4-kilometre road connecting the recently inaugurated Margalla Avenue with M-1 motorway at an estimated cost of Rs.
 5.45 billion.
 The project would take eight months to be completed.
 Another 5-kilometer road is currently being constructed to link the current eastern terminus to the Margalla road in sector E-11.

+Renaming of 11th Avenue interchange

+In April 2024, during the three-day official visit of Iranian President Ebrahim Raisi to Pakistan, the federal government decided to rename the newly constructed Eleventh Avenue—which connects to Margalla Avenue at Sector D-12—as "Iran Avenue".
+The renaming was approved by the federal cabinet via a summary from the Capital Development Authority (CDA) as a gesture of bilateral friendship.
+The 5.5-kilometre portion of the road from Sector D-12 to E-11 was jointly inaugurated by President Raisi and Prime Minister Shehbaz Sharif on 22 April 2024.